chrislloyd/gravtastic/README.md

 That will show R rated Gravatars over a secure connection.
 If you find yourself using the same options over and over again, you can set the Gravatar defaults.
 In your model, just change the `is_gravtastic` line to something like this:

-    gravtastic :secure => true,
+    gravtastic :secure => false,
                :filetype => :gif,
                :size => 120

 Now all your Gravatars will come from a secure connection, be a GIF and be 120x120px.

 Gravatar needs an email address to find the person's avatar.
 By default, Gravtastic calls the `#email` method to find this.
-You can customise this.
+You can explicitly choose it providing the additional first parameter:

-    gravtastic :author_email
+    gravtastic :author_email,
+               :size => 100,
+               :secure => false

 ### Defaults